hapax/hapax.github.io/assets/bus.md

 #### Conclusion

-Note that, if buses arrive at fixed intervals of period $\lambda$ and a commuter arrives randomly, then the intuitive argument from the introduction works.
+The reasoning outlined in the introduction is not completely off the mark.
+It applies when the buses arrive at fixed intervals $\lambda$, and the commuter randomly.
 The expected time to the previous bus $t_-$ and the expected time to the next bus $t_+$ must add to give the interval $\lambda$, and by time symmetry, they must be equal: